jyutzler/Bridge-Systems/system.md

 Same as above except:
    * 2♥ = 11 points or more, promises at least five of the suit.

+### Splinter Raises
+Over a 1♥ or 1♠ opening, a double jump shows 13+ dummy points, 4+ card support, and shortness in the suit bid (either a singleton or void).
+Opener can explore slam by bidding controls or attempt to sign off by bidding game.
+For example:

+1♠ — 4♣ = game forcing, club shortness
+   * 4♦, 4♥ = slam interest, first round control (usually ace)
+   * 4♠ = signoff

+Responder shows a void by rebidding the splinter suit:

+1♠ — 4♣

+4♥ — 5♣ = void

+Opener can also splinter with a good hand and 4-card support:

+1♣ — 1♠
+   * 4♦, 4♥ = game forcing, shortness

+In competition, splinters are off except for jumps in the opponent's suit.

+Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://www.rpbridge.net/cgi-bin/quiz.pl?5h4100).

 ## Rebids by Opener
 Opener’s rebids are natural and standard.
 ### Rebids with a minimum hand (13–16 points)